-Every week, Richard Cobbett rolls the dice to bring you an obscure slice of gaming history, from lost gems to weapons grade atrocities.
+From 2010 to 2014 Richard Cobbett (opens in new tab) wrote Crapshoot, a column about rolling the dice to bring random obscure games back into the light.
 This week, no, it's not a surreal question asked of an outlaw.
-It's a look back at American Laser Games - the company that put the 'video' into videogames.
+It's a look back at American Laser Games—the company that put the 'video' into videogames.

 "Show" Notes - Odds, Sods, Errata, Etc.